nateforsyth/nateforsyth.github.io/aboutme.md

 ### what I do now

-I am currently working for a small professional services company building custom SharePoint WebParts and Extensions including navigation down to individual React component level.
+I've been working for a small professional services company building custom SharePoint WebParts and Extensions including navigation down to individual React component level.
 My focus has been on replicating default Microsoft ootb look-and-feel while adding extensive additional functionality.

 You want a News roll-up function?
 Microsoft already provides one of those.
 Oh, you want to be able to filter the existing News items on your SharePoint Communications Site?
 That's where I come in!

 On top of that I have a particular love for automation of repetitive tasks.
 I've been intimately involved with the automation of complete SharePoint tenant provisioning and customisation using PowerShell, specifically ootb SPO and open source PnP cmdlets.

 Finally, that automation goes a lot further when coupled with Azure Logic Apps and Azure Functions to wrap API functionality with solid UX and workflows - all of which I am experienced in.

+And now we're in 2020 in the middle of a viral pandemic and many workplace redundancies, of which I am not immune.
+Being let go is rough, but I've landed on my feet and landed a kick arse role with a bigger company with country wide reach.
+Excitement is an understatement!

 ### what else is there?